cypress-io/circleci-orb/README.md

 **Consumption time** is essentually the amount of CircleCI resources that a job requires to execute.
 For example, you may have a job that runs on 5 machines and takes 1 minute for all to complete.
-In this example it would only take 1 minute of **actual time** to execute all the jobs but would consume 5 minutes of CircleCI resources.
+In this example it would only take 1 minute of **actual time** to execute all the jobs but would **consume** 5 minutes of CircleCI resources.

 The Cypress CircleCI Orb
 was designed to be as simple and fast as possible for the majority of use cases.
-If you are running your tests in parallel across more than 5 machines, then you may _not_ want to use the `cypress/run` job directly as it will consume more CircleCI resources than are necessary.
+If you are running your tests in parallel across more than 5 machines, you may _not_ want to use the `cypress/run` job directly as it will consume more CircleCI resources than are necessary.

 > **Parallelization Across 5+ Machines**